poplus/home-poplus/about.md

 + Politicians sometimes change party
 + They often change position
-+ Sometimes they change their names - most commonly this happens when a woman gets married
++ Sometimes they change their name — perhaps when they get married
-+ They die and are replaced with a different politician

 In each case it’s not enough to simply update your database — you need to accurately display the correct historic version when showing what they did in the past.
-And these are just some of the predictable issues.
-Invariably, there are always unpredictable ones, too, which can cause headaches when they first arise months or even years after your site launches.
+And these are just some of the _predictable_ issues.
+Invariably, there are always _unpredictable_ ones, too, which can cause headaches when they first arise months or even years after your site launches.
+(We’ve been running sites like this for over ten years now, and have learned lots of this the hard way!)

-With all this in mind, we developed Poplus Components - slot-in pieces of software that take all these problems into consideration, so that you don't have to worry about them.
+With all this in mind, we’ve developed Poplus Components — pieces of software that take all these problems into consideration, so that you don't have to worry about them.
 You can use just one, or you can put them all together - they're designed to interoperate.

 Poplus isn't just about parliamentary monitoring websites, though.
-We've applied the same formula to every kind of civic or democratic website, from sites for reporting potholes, to sites which let you request information from those in power.
+We're applying the same formula to every kind of civic or democratic website, from sites for reporting potholes, to sites which let you request information from those in power.

 ## Community